 and elohim is saying toward Drawn Out [Moses]

-I am straightly I am
+I am him whom I am

 שמע ישראל יהוה אלהינו יהוה אחד